Financing Your Future Success

 - More than 80 percent of UWM students qualify for financial aid annually.

-For the most accurate cost information, look up the specific program you are interested in.
+For the most accurate online degree cost information, look up the specific program you are interested in.